hansfn/greasemonkey/README.md

 * Show only users with all exercises approved.
 * Show only users with some exercises not-approved (or missing).
+* Show only users with at least one exercise approved.
 * Hide results - only display names.

 The filters are available as "User Script Commands" in the GreaseMonkey menu.